 Digital change takes place.
 Whoever locks up to him often has to expect far-reaching consequences.
 For a long time the Brockhaus Encyclopaedia was regarded as the lexical reference book par excellence.
 On 30.
 June 2014, the distribution of the printed version was discontinued, 13 years after the founding of Wikipedia.
 The online encyclopedia was not only against the analogue Brockhaus, but also against the digital Microsoft Encarta and has established itself in the long term thanks to the vision to create a freely licensed and collaborative encyclopedia.

-Often companies lack a certain openness to new things in order to develop these visions.
-The communication strategist and author Kerstin Hoffmann once said it aptly, albeit drastically, in a video interview: "I always tell my customers: you do not have to worry about digital change, that's the good news. if you do not, you will be (entrepreneurially) dead in five years. " The answer to the question of how digitalisation can be addressed is also provided by the establishment of an "open mindset" in the company.
+Often companies lack a certain openness to innovation in order to develop these visions.
+The communication strategist and author Kerstin Hoffmann once said it aptly, albeit drastically, in a video interview: "I always tell my customers: you do not have to worry about digital change, that's the good news.
+The bad news: if you do not do that, you'll be dead (entrepreneurial) in five years. " It also provides the answer to the question of how digitalisation can be counteracted: the establishment of an "open mindset" in the company.

 But how do you open up to new trends as a manager, managing director or employee?
 The implementation of an innovation team within the company can help.
 The purpose of this unit is to provide constructive answers and suggestions on the subject of digitization and to develop new ideas, even if they may not be directly integrated into existing company structures or business models.